 That does not mean that 70% of ROTC scholarship applicants are not qualified to serve, but it does give you an idea of how important a medical clearance is before you can be considered.

 DoDMERB is the entity specifically tasked with reviewing and medically qualifying Military Academy and ROTC applicants.
-If you read the DoDMERB website, they are very clear about the way they must interpret the regulations.
+If you read the DoDMERB website, they are very clear about the way they must interpret the army ROTC medical requirements.
 The Review Board has little leeway.
 If, for example, the regulations say that you are disqualified if you have been diagnosed with a heart murmur after age six, and you were diagnosed at age six and one week, they will disqualify you.
 Whether or not you currently run marathons weekly and have never experienced any outward effects of a heart murmur is immaterial.

 DoDMERB lists some common medical conditions that are considered disqualifying.
 Some of the ones that most often can affect ROTC scholarship applicants are: